Skip to main content

 £6829 | 471cc parallel twin | 47bhp | 196kg | 830mm seat

-The artist formerly known as CB500X might have received a new name and look for 2024, but its heart remains unchanged.
+The artist formerly known as CB500X might have received a new name and look in 2024, but its heart remained unchanged.
 The NX500 is arguably the most all-round capable bike you can buy that comes A2 compliant as standard, without needing any restriction or modification.
 Its twin-cylinder motor offers the maximum 47bhp, but its easy, linear spread of torque means you never need to work for it.
 Off-road ability is fairly modest, in truth, but as a decent-sized machine it’s a great choice for a taller A2 rider looking for long-range comfort.
 Phenomenally frugal too, easily returning 60-70mpg.

 Read our Honda NX500 review here